What submissions do children's publishers want? Find out so you can get . . . acquired!

 Homework

 It's time to start writing!
-From your list of ideas, we'll help you select one to start developing.
-Begin writing the book and bring as much as you're able to complete to Saturday's sessions.
+From your list of ideas, we'll help you select one to begin developing.
+Tonight, start writing the book and bring as much as you're able to complete to Saturday's session.
+You'll have an additional hour to write Saturday morning, too, so don't stress!

 (Reminder: Each class member must bring the start of their manusript to class.)